AdrianFreemantle/the-trench/docs/PLAN.md

 **Outcome:**
 - A private AKS cluster exists and can pull images from ACR (once CI pushes them).
-- `az aks get-credentials` works from a machine with network access (via VPN/Bastion in a later phase).
+- `az aks get-credentials` works from a machine with network access via the admin access path you provision in **Phase 2.1** (for example, Bastion, VPN, or a jump host in the hub VNet).

 ---